-- All applicants will be assessed on each of the four professional dispositions on a 3-point rubric.
-Scores on the rubric will be derived from participation, completion, and demonstration of key behaviors/skills embedded in course activities while the applicant is enrolled in EDUC 20003 or course equivalency for student's program area.
-Those key behaviors/skills have been described above (Personal Responsibility, Intellectual Engagement, Stewardship/Ethics, and Supportive Interactions). - Applicants must meet the level of Satisfactory on three of the four professional dispositions in order to pass the professional dispositions assessment. - Applicants will be given an update on their progress toward completion of the professional dispositions assessment at the mid-point of the semester. - Applicants who do not score at the level of Satisfactory on at least three of the dispositional criteria will be notified at the end of the semester about their unsatisfactory assessment.
-Either at the end of the semester or the beginning of the following semester, the applicant will participate in a meeting with at least two College of Education or relevant college faculty to collectively develop an action plan that addresses the applicant's deficiencies. - The applicant will then be re-evaluated on the same four professional dispositions using the same 3-point scale.
-Applicants who pass the professional dispositions assessment will be recommended for admission to the EPP (assuming all other admission criteria have been met). - Monitoring of applicants will continue on an ongoing basis by TCU faculty and staff members.
+- EPP applicants respond in writing to three prompts provided at the beginning of the proctored writing time. - Applicants are scored by faculty and EPP staff on a 3-point rubric (e.g., satisfactory, needs improvement, and unsatisfactory) for each prompt.
+Applicants are also scored on grammar and overall written communication, bringing the total possible points to 8. - If the combined total score for the applicant is less than 4 and/or if any of the rubric categories are scored as 0, then the candidate will be denied admission. - Applicants who do not score at or above a 4 on the overall rubric or who score a 0 in any category will participate in an interview with at least two College of Education or relevant college faculty to collectively develop an action plan that addresses the applicant's deficiencies. - The applicant will then be re-evaluated on a modified scoring rubric for the interview.
+Applicants who pass the professional dispositions assessment during the interview will be recommended for admission to the EPP (assuming all other admission criteria have been met). - Monitoring of applicants will continue on an ongoing basis by TCU faculty and staff members.
 An educator candidate's professional dispositions may be assessed in TCU College of Education courses related to educator preparation coursework, during any clinical field experience, and in other instructional settings associated with educator preparation.
 When any dispositional concerns arise, the faculty or staff member completes an Academic Performance and Professionalism Warning (APPW).
-On the

-APPW, the faculty or staff will describe the applicant's unprofessional or concerning behaviors, and then collectively decide on an action plan to address the concerns by a specified date.
+On the APPW, the faculty or staff will describe the applicant's unprofessional or concerning behaviors, and then collectively decide on an action plan to address the concerns by a specified date.
 Depending on the nature of the dispositional concern, a range of options, including removal from the educator preparation program (EPP), may be considered.
 The instructor, staff member, or field supervisor identifying a deficiency or behavior inconsistent with established dispositions for teaching will follow these procedures.